awsdocs/amazon-ecs-developer-guide/doc_source/update-service-console-v2.md

       A service using an Auto Scaling group capacity provider can't be updated to use a Fargate capacity provider and vice versa\.

-   1. To have your service start a new deployment, which will stop all currently running tasks and launch new tasks using the updated configuration, select **Force new deployment**\.
+   1. To have your service start a new deployment, select **Force new deployment**\.

+      The **Force new deployment** option stops all currently running tasks, and then launches new tasks using the updated configuration

       1. For **Min running tasks**, enter the lower limit on the number of tasks in the service that must remain in the `RUNNING` state during a deployment, as a percentage of the desired number of tasks \(rounded up to the nearest integer\)\.
 For more information, see [Deployment configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service_definition_parameters.html#sd-deploymentconfiguration)\.